Reduce the fat, get rid of hamburger menu

 More and more apps are now getting rid of a hamburger menu and they have replaced it with alternatives.
 We do not claim that either of the alternatives are the best, because there is no “one size fits all” in designing the app.
-Here are the alternatives to hamburger menu:
+Here are the alternatives to the hamburger menu:

-Tab bar (bottom) — If your does not have a huge number of sections, it’s easier for your users to be able go go through them just by clicking on the icons in a tab bar.
-It’s also easy for users to really understand that there is a navigation at the bottom which is easy to operate.
-If you want to use the bottom navigation for your app you have to keep in mind, that you can only have 5 or less items on a bottom tab bar and usually one of the items should be the most prominent and ought to be highlighted.
+Tab bar (bottom) — If your does not have a huge number of sections, it’s easier for your users to be able to go through them just by clicking on the icons in a tab bar.
+It’s also easy for users to really understand that there is navigation at the bottom which is easy to operate.
+If you want to use the bottom navigation for your app you have to keep in mind, that you can only have 5 or fewer items on a bottom tab bar and usually one of the items should be the most prominent and ought to be highlighted.

 Tab bar (bottom) with more option — They can’t be wrong at Facebook, right?
-Facebook app switched from a hamburger menu to a navigation bar with the more option.
-You basically have four prominent app features in the bottom navigation and fifth tab will expand secondary functions.
-The “more” option is much better alternative than hamburger menu because it hides the content, but not all of it.
+Facebook app switched from a hamburger menu to a navigation bar with more option.
+You basically have four prominent app features in the bottom navigation and the fifth tab will expand secondary functions.
+The “more” option is a much better alternative than the hamburger menu because it hides the content, but not all of it.
 Users of Facebook most of the time only use the four most prominent features.

-Successful change — Spotify In 2016, Spotify decided to swap hamburger menu for tab bar.
+Successful change — Spotify In 2016, Spotify decided to swap the hamburger menu for the tab bar.
 Before this change, users had to open the top left menu in order to see the services like radio and music.
 This several step clicking process was hiding most of the Spotify’s content, especially for the new users.

 Spotify started to test the new tab bar on iOS and they find out that users with tap bar were clicking 30% more on the actual menu items.
 They also revealed that the new bar prompted users to explore more content.
-The increase in user’s interaction convinced the company to make the change public.
+The increase in user interaction convinced the company to make the change public.